-- the SCC has received a negative acknowledge to an I-frame (in HDLC Automode operation); - a collision occured after at least 14.5 bytes of data have been completely sent out, i.e. automatic re-transmission cannot be performed by the SCC; - CTS signal was deasserted after at least 14.5bytes of data have been completely sent out.
+- the SCC has received a negative acknowledge to an I-frame (in HDLC Automode operation); - a collision occured after at least 14.5 bytes of data have been completely sent out, i.e. automatic re-transmission cannot be performed by the SCC; - CTS signal was deasserted after at least 14.5bytes of data have been - a new frame on all sent (ALLS) event only.